 Burnt taste (for rebuildable atomizers)

-If you are using an RDA or rebuildable tank, and getting a dry or burnt taste, there could be a number of things causing this.
+If you are using a rebuildable dripping atomizer (RDA) or tank, and getting a dry or burnt taste, there could be a number of things causing this.
 Here are a few of the most common culprits.

 7. 43% burnt

 A common cause of burnt hits is when your coil has a hot spot which can cause the coil to partially glow red.
 It’s a very unpleasant and nasty vape!
 Hot spots can give you a metallic, burnt taste, even if your wicks were fully saturated.
 And you may not be able to see a burnt spot on your wicks because they are still fully saturated.